mattrips/scratchPad/Protocol Conformance.md

 [^1]: Could this also be due to overloading?

 #### 1.3.5 Inferred Declaration
 The declaration that a type conforms to a protocol is expressly stated.
 But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
-Instead, Swift infers the protocol conformance for the declaration, through static analysis of all possibly available implementations of a protocol requirement.
+Instead, Swift infers the protocol conformance through analysis of all possibly available implementations of a protocol requirement.

 #### 1.3.6 Possibly Available Implementations